psynteract/psynteract-docs/installation.md

 ### Pure Python

+#### Via `pip`

+The easiest way to install the psynteract python library system-wide is to install it via the [pip package installer](https://pip.pypa.io).
+To do so, please open a terminal window and enter `pip install [psynteract-package-url]`, where the url points to the [latest release](https://github.com/psynteract/psynteract-py/releases) of the `psynteract-py` package.
+The exact command with the latest URL is also available in the [readme file](https://github.com/psynteract/psynteract-py/blob/master/README.rst) of said package.

+#### Per drag-and-drop

-If you are using the psynteract library from python code, for example through PsychoPy, ExPyriment or a similar library, please make sure that the psynteract folder is on your `pythonpath` so that the library is available from Python.
+If you are using the psynteract library from python code, for example through PsychoPy, ExPyriment or a similar library, another simple way to include psynteract is to make sure that the psynteract folder is on your `pythonpath` so that the library is available from Python.

 The easiest way to ensure that the library is available is to import it manually in your experiment's code with the `site` package: